-Here’s our next instalment of ‘Meet the Translator‘, where we aim to talk to translators from around the world.
+Here’s our next installment of ‘Meet the Translator‘, where we aim to talk to translators from around the world.
 We’re catching up with Louise Heal Kawai, a Japanese to English literary translator.

 How many languages do you speak and what made you learn them?